 Distribution and transportation networks play an important part in a company as they allow products to be distributed from production sites to consumer locations based on distance and time.
 Moreover, for companies engaged in distribution, superiority in distribution and transportation networks is an indispensable condition.
 Failure to meet customer demand in terms of delivery time in a product distribution process will affect the competitive advantage of the company.
 Distribution and transportation costs are often taken into consideration, especially in a large product distribution area.
-It affects the distributor location which is one of the main factors impacting the shipping process (Ludin, 2011).
-Besides helping to reduce carbon footprint, it is also one of the green or environmentally friendly approaches (Handoko, et al, 2021; 2018; 2014) To overcome this problem, the logistics system optimization is needed through establishing a new branch.
+It affects the distributor location which is one of the main factors impacting the shipping process [1].
+Besides helping to reduce carbon footprint, it is also one of the green or environmentally friendly approaches [2-4].
+To overcome this problem, the logistics system optimization is needed through establishing a new branch.